AnggaR96s/Reforestation/README.md

-## What did one plate say to the other plate?
-Dinner is on me!
+## I went to the doctor today and he told me I had type A blood but it was a type O.